Tongue Problems (cont.)

 What is the prognosis for tongue problems?

-In regards to tumorous growth, the main concern would be oral cancer.
+In regards to growths on the tongue, the main concern is oral cancer.
+Early detection and treatment usually provides the best chance for recovery and survival.
 The prognosis for oral cancer is dependent upon the stage of the cancer, the location of the tumor, and whether the cancer has spread to blood vessels.
-Individuals with head and neck cancer such as oral cancer have an increased risk of developing a second cancer in the head and neck.
 Frequent follow-up and close monitoring are crucial parts of care.
-The prognosis for oral cancer is poor.
-In the U.S., approximately half of individuals newly diagnosed with oral cancer do not survive after 5 years.
+Unfortunately, the overall prognosis for oral cancer is generally poor.
+In the U.S., approximately half of individuals newly diagnosed with oral cancer do not survive after more than five years.
 Despite advances in treatment with surgery, radiation, and chemotherapy, the poor prognosis is due to the cancer being discovered at a later stage in its development.

 Viewers share their comments